BrandonTang89/CrowdfundingForSchools/README.md

     - Renders `settings.ejs` view.
     - The firebase authentication token is verified and the user's data is presented to the client to modify.
     - Contains a form for passsword reset and a form for account deletion.
+    - Contains a link to schools available to manage (for admins).

+### /admin
++ GET `/admin/?school=[school]&firebtoken=[token]`
+    - Verifies the firebase token and checks if the user is an administrator for the school.
+    - Checks whether the school has record within the database.
+If not, it also means the school has no stripe account so we create it.
+    - If the school has not yet finished onboarding then we direct the admin to the onboarding page.
+    - Renders `admin.ejs` view with the school's details.
 ### /projects
 + GET `/projects`
     - Renders `projects.ejs` view.